zentrocdot/ComfyUI_Circle_Detection/README.md

 ### Setting exclude_circles

-As I wrote earlier mathematical methods produce on each run the same results.
+<p align="justify">As I wrote earlier mathematical methods produce on each run the same results.
 One can take advantage of this.
-After first run one can exclude circles which were detected in the first run.
+After first run one can exclude circles which were detected in the first run.</p>p>

 ## Version Previews